 About A Writer’s Life

 A Writer’s Life is a place where I explore being an author and a person navigating the second half of life.
-I write about change, uncertainty, and taking chances again after stumbling or falling down, often through writing.
+I write about change, uncertainty, and taking chances again after stumbling or falling down, often through writing - themes found in my fiction writing.

 Most posts are from lived experience.
 They deal with identity, fear, persistence, and the doubts (and eventual excitement!) that arise when figuring out what comes next.